jagenjo/wide/README.md

 ```

 Where ```PROJECT_KEY``` is the key that grants you access to that folder (and all its subfolders).

-By default the keys in the config should be hashed using MD5 in case the wide_config.json is read by an intruder, it still has a layer of security.
-To apply MD5 to your keys you can use: http://www.md5.cz/
+By default the keys in the config should be hashed using MD5, this way if the ```wide_config.json``` is read by an intruder, it still has a layer of security.
+To apply MD5 to your keys when writing the config, you can use: http://www.md5.cz/

-You can disable the md5 in the server by changing the variable use_md5 to false ```$use_md5 = false;```
+You can disable the md5 in the server by changing the variable use_md5 to false ```$use_md5 = false;``` although I do not recommend it.

 Once installed, you access the website and set the key typing at the bottom console bar:
 ```